jaruary/microservice/README.md

 ./StartH2TcpServer.sh;
 ```

-- To start Tomcat (make sure the h2 server is running already)
+- To start Tomcat ( Note: Make sure the H2 TCP server is running before starting Tomcat.
+Hibernate errors will show if H2 has not been started.)
 ```
 source db-properties \
 java -jar build/libs/microservice.jar